DAYFA1R/at1_demo/README.md

 - **Risk assessment** - Categorizes content as low/medium/high risk
 - **Compliance scoring** - Scores each creative 0-100 for brand alignment

+### AI-Powered Optimization
+- **Message optimization** - Uses GPT-4 to optimize campaign messages for target audiences
+- **Persona analysis** - Extracts values and emotional triggers from audience demographics
+- **A/B test variants** - Generates multiple message approaches for testing
+- **Localization** - Automatically translates and culturally adapts messages for different regions
+- **Multi-language export** - Creates separate image sets with localized text for each language

 ## Content Moderation & Brand Compliance

 The pipeline automatically validates all campaigns for quality and compliance: